 …he wasn’t going to let you push him over.

 We have a need for balance in life.
 What happens when we feel pushed?
 We tend to push back.
-What happens when the push is more mental, less physical?
+What happens when the push is more mental and less physical?
 We still tend to push back.
 Misunderstandings, arguments, fights, and wars start when a person thinks he’s being pushed.

 Sometimes, though, we just think we’re being pushed.
-In our rush to judge we make an assumption that we’re being pushed – we interpret it incorrectly?
+In our rush to judge we make an assumption that we’re being pushed – we interpret it incorrectly.
 Then we become the pusher, instead of the pushed.
 When someone stresses you out, think about stress as a verb.

 - Frowns in your direction